 Combine the rosemary, sage and ginger in a large saucepan with water and bring to a boil, and then remove from heat, cover and steep for 10 minutes.
 Strain out the herbs and mix in the baking soda, Epsom salts and tea tree oil.
 Pour the concoction into your foot spa or any basin big enough for your feet, and soak for up to 15 minutes.

-Add 5-10 drops of tea tree oil to two tablespoons of warm coconut oil.
+Add 5 to 10 drops of tea tree oil to two tablespoons of warm coconut oil.
 Allow the mixture to return to a solid state and apply to hands, knees, elbows or any area of your body that deserves a little extra moisturizing and softening attention.

 The bathroom is probably one of the rooms in your home that gets cleaned the most.
 Instead of using store-bought cleaners with all of their toxic chemicals (which end up going down the drain), try this tea tree oil bathroom cleaner recipe instead:

-- Combine one cup of vinegar (apple cider vinegar, perhaps) with half a teaspoon of tea tree oil
+- Combine one cup of vinegar (like Swanson Organic Apple Cider Vinegar) with half a teaspoon of tea tree oil

-Add 5-10 drops of tea tree oil to the water reservoir of your humidifier.
+Add 5 to 10 drops of tea tree oil to the water reservoir of your humidifier.
 The tea tree oil’s natural cleansing properties will refresh and renew your humidifier so that is provides the freshest, healthiest humidified air for your home.

 This all-natural cleaning solution is ideal for parents with little kids in the house who regularly run small humidifiers to help the little ones sleep.